San Nicolas Island: Lone Woman of San Nicolas Island

 The most famous resident of San Nicolas Island was the "Lone Woman of San Nicolas Island", christened Juana Maria; her birth name was never known to anyone on the mainland.
 She was left behind (explanations for this vary) when the rest of the Nicoleños were moved to the mainland.
 She resided on the island alone for 18 years before she was found by Captain George Nidever and his crew in 1853 and taken to Santa Barbara.
 Her story is famously fictionalized in the award-winning children's novel Island of the Blue Dolphins by Scott O'Dell.

 Whaling

 The steam-schooner California and its two whale catchers Hawk and Port Saunders operated off San Nicolas in 1932 and 1937, catching about 30 fin whales off the island from October to early December in the former year.

 Munitions testing

 San Nicolas Island was one of eight candidate sites to detonate the first atomic bomb before White Sands Proving Ground was selected for the Trinity nuclear test.
 Between 1957 and 1973, and in 2004 and again in 2010, U.S. military research rockets were launched from San Nicolas Island.
 The launchpad was situated at 33°15′51″N 119°32′20″W. It remains part of the Pacific Missile Range.

 San Nicolas Island currently serves as a detachment of Naval Base Ventura County.
-In addition to the Port Hueneme and Point Mugu, San Nicolas Island is military-owned and operated.
+In addition to the Port Hueneme and Point Mugu, San Nicolas Island is military-owned and -operated.

+The island belongs to the U.S. Navy and is part of the Naval Air Center's Sea Test Range associated with the Naval Air Warfare Center, Weapons Division at Point Mugu.
+The island has a 10000 ft runway, communications and missile tracking equipment, and missile and target launch areas.
+There are also mock cities used for urban warfare training.